There's still some decent stuff here, but I got, don't worry.

 What do you mean he can't do that?

-Uh we we we just don't behave in this man.
+We just don't behave in this man.

 Liberals make everything about them, and they think everybody that's any good, anybody that's decent, anybody that's smart is just like them.

-That's this folks, this is why they're dangerous.
+Folks, this is why they're dangerous.

-They realize hard cold reality when it's too late.
+They realize hard-cold reality when it's too late.

 Neville Chamberlain syndrome.